-Stomach growling is normal and often happen afters eating a meal.
-This gurgling occurs due to contraction of the intestinal walls passing food along the digestive system.
-Stomach noises can also be a sign of hunger.
-The increase in the levels of the hormone responsible for the hunger sensation can also cause the intestines and stomach to contract, resulting in stomach noises.
+Stomach growling is normal and often happen after eating a meal.
+Growling or gurgling noises can be heard due to contraction of the intestinal walls as food moves along the digestive tract.
+Stomach noises can also be a sign of hunger, as higher levels of hunger hormones in the blood can trigger the stomach and intestines to contract.

-However, when stomach growling occurs with other symptoms such as pain or significant bloating, fever, general malaise, nausea, vomiting, diarrhea, constipation and weight loss, it may be a sign of a health problem like an infection, inflammation, or constipation.
-In these cases, it is important to see a doctor to identify the cause and start appropriate treatment.
+However, stomach growling can also indicate another health condition, especially when it occurs with other symptoms such as pain, bloating, fever, nausea, vomiting, diarrhea, constipation and weight loss.
+In these cases, it may be a sign of an infection, inflammation or bowel condition.

-If you notice that your stomach growling is frequent antd accompanied by other signs and symptoms, it is important to see a gastroenterologist or family doctor for assessment, to rule out any health conditions that may require treatment.
+If you notice that your stomach growling is frequent and accompanied by other signs and symptoms, it is important to see a gastroenterologist or family doctor for assessment to rule out any health conditions that may require treatment.

 Why is my stomach growling?